ontop/ontop-examples/ekaw-tutorial-2016/session1/university-1.md

 ```

 These inference capabilities can be, for a large part, understood as the ability to infer new mappings
 from the original mappings and the ontological axioms.
-We will discuss about this afternoon.
+We will discuss it this afternoon.

 [Next: Second data source](university-2.md)